 Both “camps” reported results in as little as 3 weeks and both groups also reported results starting around 1 month + after continued use.

 Result: Round 5 is also a tie.

-Procellix may be slightly better than Revitol in Price, Ease of Use and also has no known side effects when used as a topical cream in a 2% solution.
+Both product are nearly equal in Price, Ease of Use and also have little or no known side effects.
 As for the other two criteria Aminophylline produces a more targeted solution to eliminate cellulite compared to Retinol A and technically wins.
 Speed of Results remained the same across the board.

-The final result is that Procellix may be a slightly better cellulite cream, but Revitol comes in as a close second.
-What really makes the difference is you Skin Type and Age.
+The final result is that Procellix may produce slightly better results on younger skin, but Revitol is the way to go if you’re past “your prime”.
+What really makes the difference is your Skin Type and Age.
 If your skin looks and feels a little “saggy”, I’d go with Revitol for it’s ability to regenerate and strengthen the collagen of your skin.
 You can Get Revitol Here.
 On the other hand if your skin is “young and taunt” I’d go with Procellix.

 Jenny is a professional beautician.
 She studied at Aveda Institutes in Ft.
 Lauderdale, FL.
 She is always ready to share her knowledge of skin care products and beauty tips.